johnypark/CCT-keras/README.md

 ## Overview
 Compact Convolutional Transformer (CCT) is represented by three main changes on ViT:
-- Convolutional Tokenizer
+- Convolutional Tokenizer, instead of the direct image patching from ViT
-- Sequence Pooling instead of the Class token
+- Sequence Pooling instead of the Class Token
 - Learnable Positional Embedding instead of Sinusodial Embedding

 CCT naturally inherits other components of ViT, such as: